-2. SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION (Cont'd)
+2. DISCLOSURES OF MATERIAL ACCOUNTING POLICY AND OTHER EXPLANATORY INFORMATION (Cont'd)

-2C.
+2B.
 Critical judgements, assumptions and estimation uncertainties

-The critical judgements made in the process of applying the accounting policies that have the most significant effect on the amounts recognised in the financial statements and the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting year, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities currently or within the next reporting year are discussed below.
+Disclosures on material information about the assumptions management made about the future, and other major sources of estimation uncertainty at the end of the reporting year, that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed in the corresponding notes to these financial statements.
 These estimates and assumptions are periodically monitored to ensure they incorporate all relevant information available at the date when financial statements are prepared.
 However, this does not prevent actual figures differing from estimates.